CumulusNetworks/docs/content/cumulus-linux-517/Network-Virtualization/Ethernet-Virtual-Private-Network-EVPN/EVPN-Enhancements.md

 ## EVPN Unreachability in Disjoined Planes

 In EVPN disjoined multi-plane topologies, each GPU in a cluster connects to multiple independent network planes.
-Leaf switches perform route aggregation per tenant VRF for scalability, but this suppresses visibility of individual host link failures.
+Leaf switches perform route aggregation per tenant VRF for scalability but this suppresses visibility of individual host link failures.
 EVPN unreachability signaling in a tenant VRF sends a route to advertise host unreachability after a link failure, enabling leaf switches to send LLDP TLVs informing connected NICs to avoid unreachable paths.

+{{%notice note%}}
+EVPN unreachability in disjoined planes is a Beta feature.
+{{%/notice%}}

 To enable EVPN unreachability signaling for disjoined multi-plane topologies on each leaf switch tenant VRF:

-1. Configurate route aggregation in the tenant VRFs to summarize relevant network IPv4 and/or IPv6 prefixes
+1. Configurate route aggregation in the tenant VRFs to summarize relevant network IPv4 and, or IPv6 prefixes:

 ```
 cumulus@leaf01:mgmt:~$ nv set vrf TENANT1 router bgp address-family ipv4-unicast aggregate-route 10.1.0.0/16 summary-only enabled